Belka-S/mern-starter/README.md

 5. After the application starts, navigate to `http://localhost:3000` in your web browser.

-6. Push the image to a private repository:
+6. Push the image to a private repository

 ```sh
 docker push <user-name>/<image-name>